Back to Tony's Trips Homepage

 Update to 13/12/18

 Since my previous update our bike ride has actually happened.
 Notes on this trip are still being prepared but in time I will link to the report.
+[Notes are now at Bike Tour North & East Tasmania.]
 Very tough going for me, although Matthew seemed to take it all in his stride and showed great patience with my slower pace throughout the 14 days we were riding.
-No issues with my SPC but I arranged to have the catheter changed at St Helens Hospital as a precaution while we were there on a rest day.
+No issues with my SPC but I arranged to have the catheter changed at St Helens Hospital as a precaution while we were there on a rest day, specifically for that purpose.

 I have recently had two PSA blood tests; results were 0.17 on 26/11/18 and 0.14 on 10/12/18.
 I am very encouraged by these very low readings and hope that the ADT drugs are having some positive effects.